theolivenbaum/resin/README.md

 - Create embeddings/language models from collections
 - Build custom models in new vector spaces, based on previous models
 - Plug in your own reader/writer filters
-- Build digital conversationalists (e.g. chat bots)
+- Build digital conversationalists (e.g. chat bots, search engines, digital assistants)

 ### Resin includes a web GUI where you can